 Sharing the Eucharist at liturgy is only one of the functions of this Ministry.
 In addition, Ministers are asked, if possible, to bring Eucharist to those individuals who are homebound.
 This Ministry requires training before beginning.
 Eucharistic Ministers usually sign up for a particular Mass based on desire and need.

 Lectors & Commentators

 Lectors proclaim the Word of God in the First and Second Readings of the Mass.
-Commentator read the announcements before the liturgy opens and offer the Prayer of the Faithful.
+The commentator reads the announcements before the liturgy opens and offers the Prayer of the Faithful.
 Schedules are arranged to fit their desired Mass, as well as the need to fill all time slots.
 Future lectors are asked to try out.
 Continued inspiration is given through a yearly Evening of Recollection and an excellent Workbook for Lectors, which suggests ways of approaching the readings.

 These liturgies are held throughout the school year at the 9 o’clock Mass.
 They are centered on the children.
 At the opening procession, a banner, representing the theme of the Mass, is carried to the altar.
 Each banner is completed by children in the 1st, 2nd, or 3rd grade of Holy Spirit School and Religious Education classes.